Soomaa National Park, Eesti - Things to Do in Soomaa National Park

 Top Things to Do in Soomaa National Park

-Join guided wildlife watching tours to spot the park's elusive mammals including brown bears, lynx, wolves, and elk, along with diverse birdlife such as golden eagles, black storks, and various crane species.
-Early morning and evening tours offer the best chances for wildlife encounters in this pristine habitat.
+The park serves as habitat for large mammals including brown bears, wolves, lynx, and elk, along with diverse birdlife such as golden eagles, cranes, and various bog-specialized species.
+Early morning and evening offer the best chances for wildlife encounters.

 Getting There